fernandodealcantara/envconf/README.md

 You should run `install.sh` script as an administrator.

 ## Manual steps
+- Install fonts located in shared/fonts/.fonts in Windows
 - [ ] Configure myenv.sh (aliases, environment variables and functions) to your needs.
 - [ ] Configure .gitconfig to your needs.
 - [ ] Configure folders that will be created (`install.ps1` creates a repositories folder).
 For example, I have a folder called `D:\repositories` where I keep all my repositories.
 You can change it to `D:\projects` `C:\Users\<username>\projects` or whatever you want.